chchwy/OgreMinimalExample/README.md

-# OgreMinimalExample
+# Ogre v2.1 Minimal Example

-A minimal example which has only one cpp file to show how to initialise Ogre3D engine.
+A minimal example which has only one cpp file to show initialise Ogre3D engine.
 Even simpler than built-in samples.